 Case law demonstrates that while removing parental responsibility is possible, it should only be ordered in extreme to prioritise the child’s welfare if the parent in question is dangerous to them.
 Examples of removing parental responsibility in leading case law are cases in which an unmarried father was found guilty of harming the child or their siblings.
 Generally speaking, if the parents are married, it is more likely that courts will enforce a prohibited steps order, limiting parental responsibility, rather than removing it.

-If you need clarification on parental responsibility or are wanting parental responsibility, our family law team are ready to advise you on parental responsibility laws.
+If you don’t automatically have parental responsibility, you can apply to the Court for parental responsibility to be granted.
+However, before any action is taken, seek legal advice.
+For clarification on parental responsibility or if you are seeking parental responsibility, our family law team are ready to advise you on parental responsibility laws.

 Our family law team is here to help.